-The second E in CELEBRATIONS stands for \\\\\\.
+The second E in CELEBRATIONS stands for

 A healthy environment requires a balance of:

+1.

+2.

+3.

 Pollution threatens our environment and therefore life as we know it.

 Some forms of pollution include:

-WWW.HEALTHMINISTRIES.COM
+Some forms of pollution include:

+Some forms of pollution include: 1.

+Some forms of pollution include: 1.
+2.

+Some forms of pollution include: 1.
+2. 3.

 Energy conservation is a vital part of environmental preservation.
 Two areas of particular concern are:

+1.

+2.

 Two of the greatest modern pollutants are:

+1.

+2.

 Outbreaks of disease are frequently related to contamination caused by:

 Two of the greatest modern pollutants are:

+1.

+2.

-In North America, an estimated \\\\\\ percent of the population is affected by some form of dangerous pollution levels.
+In North America, an estimated percent of the population is affected by some form of dangerous pollution levels.

 While sunshine is important to our physical and mental health, the sun also helps keep our earth habitable by:

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 Our bodies also have an internal environment that requires a balance of:

 1.

 2.

-Our spirits require an environment free from \\\\\\.
+Our spirits require an environment free from

-Our homes should be \\\\\, comforting, and
+Our homes should be, comforting, and

+places.